China certified malaria-free after 70-year fight - RFI

 The country reduced mosquito breeding grounds and stepped up spraying insecticide in homes.

-In 1967, China launched a scientific programme to find new malaria treatments, which led to the discovery in the 1970s of artemisinin -- the core compound of artemisinin-based combination therapies (ACTs), which are the most effective antimalarial drugs available.
+While searching for new malaria treatments in the 1970s, China discovered artemisinin -- the core compound of artemisinin-based combination therapies (ACTs), which are the most effective antimalarial drugs available.

 In the 1980s, China was among the first countries to extensively test the use of insecticide-treated nets to prevent malaria.
-By 1988, more than 2.4 million had been distributed nationwide.#photo2
+By 1988, more than 2.4 million had been distributed nationwide.

 By the end of 1990, the number of malaria cases in China had plummeted to 117,000, and deaths had been cut by 95 percent.